-Occasionally, check your irrigation system to make sure there is no damage from your lawnmower.
-Sprinkler heads can often break when mowing the lawn.
-If you have drip irrigation, make sure it is still working without obstructions.
-Check that the plants have not outgrown the space and receive enough water.
-The system may need to be adjusted or retrofitted to fit the plants’ needs.
+Occasionally, check your irrigation system to make sure there is no damage from your lawn mower.
+Make sure your drip irrigation is working.
+If you have drip irrigation or spray heads, make sure the plants have not outgrown the space.
+The system may need to be adjusted or retrofitted.

-If you suspect a leak in your system, find out by going to the main water meter.
-There is a very sensitive red triangle that rotates if there is even a small amount of water leaking.
-Make sure all faucets in the house are shut off, and then check the water meter.
-Then, re-check the meter after you shut down the irrigation system.
-If the triangle is present, there is no water movement and no leak.
+If you suspect a leak in your system, find out by going to main water meter.
+There is a very sensitive red triangle that rotates if there is even a small amount of water.
+Make sure all faucets are shut off in the house, and then check the water meter.
+Re-check the meter after you shut down the irrigation system.
+If the triangle is present, there is no water movement.
 There is a leak if the triangle moves when the system cycle resumes.

 Once you have identified a leak, find the location of the leak.
-To find the leak, wait for a time free of rain and a couple of days without using the sprinkler.
-When the system comes on the next time, check for wet areas throughout your yard.
-The most likely leak location is the irrigation valves or main shut-off area.
-Water in a low point will need to be traced to its source, such as an underground pipe.
+To find the leak, wait for a time free of rain and a couple of days without the sprinkler.
+When the system comes on the next time, check for wet areas, most likely the irrigation valves or main shut off area.
+Water in a low point will need to be traced to its source.

 Evaporation makes watering in the heat of the day inefficient.
-Much of the water is lost before it even hits the ground.
-The morning time is the best time to run your irrigation system.
-There will be less evaporation and wind.
+Much of the water is lost before it hits the ground.
+Less evaporation and less wind make early in the morning the best time to irrigate.